manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

              send ("commit", cmd) to all replicas
              terminate

 When does a replica move from one view to another?
-When it see that the current primary is not making progress.
+When it sees that the current primary is not making progress.
 This is the **view change trigger** protocol:

       on timer(i) expiring and log[0] == null and view == i; or
       on receiving ("blame", i) from f+1 distinct replicas